 Music history proved unkind to the classical mandolin, whose popularity declined during the nineteenth century as tastes changed and more powerful orchestral instruments were developed.
 In recent years, however, Avi Avital has raised the mandolin’s international profile and revitalised its repertoire, moving it from the margins to the mainstream of concert life.
 “I see it as my mission to fill the historical gap in the mandolin repertoire, so there will be no shortage of good compositions for the instrument in future,” he comments.
-His eloquent artistry, applied to everything from daredevil transcriptions of Vivaldi’s The Four Seasons to new commissions, combines jaw-dropping virtuosity, scintillating musicianship and expressive intensity.
+His eloquent artistry, applied to everything from daredevil transcriptions of Vivaldi’s The Four Seasons to over a hundred new commissions by composers such as Anna Clyne, Avner Dorman, David Bruce and Giovanni Sollima, combines jaw-dropping virtuosity, scintillating musicianship and expressive intensity.

-Avi Avital was born in 1978 in the desert city of Beersheba (Be’er Sheva) in southern Israel.
-He began playing mandolin at the age of eight and promptly joined the local youth mandolin orchestra, a remarkable ensemble founded by the Russian-born violinist Simcha Nathanson, whose charismatic teaching and use of transcribed violin pieces left an indelible impression on the young Avi.
+Born in 1978 in the desert city of Beersheba (Be’er Sheva) in southern Israel, Avital began playing mandolin at the age of eight and promptly joined the local youth mandolin orchestra, a remarkable ensemble founded by the Russian-born violinist Simcha Nathanson, whose charismatic teaching and use of transcribed violin pieces left an indelible impression on the young Avi.
 “He taught me music,” he notes.
 “The instrument to me is not the point.”

 After studies at the Jerusalem Academy of Music, Avital moved to Italy and absorbed lessons about the mandolin’s historic repertoire from Ugo Orlandi at the Cesare Pollini Conservatory in Padua.
 He soon broke with tradition, however, in search of a personal artistic identity.
 Encounters with different musical traditions and genres – from bluegrass and jazz to world music – and collaborations with his mentor, the great klezmer clarinettist Giora Feidman, prepared the way for his emergence as a mandolin pioneer.